jan-peltner/tagger/README.md

 # Tagger

 **Tagger is a super lightweight, stack-based navigation utility written in Rust.** Tag directories that you want to revisit and return to them later by popping them off the stack.
+This util comes in handy when you find yourself `cd`-ing between the same directories a lot.

 ## Build
 Clone the repo and run `cargo build --release` to build it.
 Add the binary to your `$PATH`.